 The last time I went over how to figure out your callings, I realized that one of my callings was to eat a pound of cheese, which I did as unto the Lord.

 The thing about callings is that you have to realize that you have more than one calling at a time.

-For example God has called me to a web designer, a husband, a writer, a board member in a ministry, a model, a ninja and a zombie killer.
+For example God has called me to a web designer, a husband, a writer, a board member in a ministry, and a supermodel.

 Just because I have the calling of being a good husband doesn’t mean that I leave everything else behind and do that one thing.
 Just because I have the gift of music doesn’t mean I leave everything else behind to go on tour year round.

 To do God’s Will you have to manage all the callings you have.

 You have to make sure you complete your project at work, while making sure your kids don’t die, while remembering to help your spouse out with dinner.